kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 To this lawyer's eye, the most interesting thread in that thinking has always been "proof-of-work" versus "proof-of-stake" systems.

-The best-known programs of Ethereum's type, including Bitcoin, enforce rules requiring those who participate in deciding which valid decisions count and when to solve difficult computer puzzles as a kind of raffle ticket for temporary executive officer.
-These are called "proof of work" rules.
+The best-known programs of Ethereum's type, including Bitcoin, enforce rules requiring those who participate in deciding which valid decisions count and when to solve difficult computer puzzles as a kind of raffle ticket for temporary executive office.
+These are called "proof-of-work" rules.

 The puzzles require lots of computer power, which costs lots of money.
 The more computers participate in the network, the more